mauricemanktelow/Prep4Translit/README.md

 Hopefully the program will be intuitive/self explanatory.
 For more detail download the documentation file.

 ##Methodology
-To identify the words / phrases which need transliteration the program uses a regular expression.
+To identify the words / phrases which need transliteration the program uses a range of unicode values.
+Fours standard sets are provided:

+* Arabic (U+0700-U+074F)
+* Greek (U+0370-U+03FF U+1F00-U+1FEE U+0342-U+0345)
+* Hebrew (U+0590-U+1FFE)
+* Syriac (U+0700-U+074F)

+block a regular expression.
 The default one has been developed by experimentation with a range of texts.
 It has been found to work on 99.5% of occasions - with minor spacing issues with the remaining 0.5%.
 If, in use, the success rate is significantly less than that with any particular text please contact support by opening an [issue](https://github.com/mauricemanktelow/Prep4Translit/issues).

 ## Working with character sets other than Hebrew or Greek